JGuetschow/UNFCCC_non-AnnexI_data/README.md

 ### Clone and set up the repository
 This repository is not a pure git repository.
 It is a datalad repository which uses git for code and other small text files and git-annex for data files and binary files (for this repository mainly pdf files).
 The files stored in git-annex are not part of this repository but are stored in a gin repository at [gin.hemio.de](https://gin.hemio.de/jguetschow/UNFCCC_non-AnnexI_data/).

-To use the repository you need to have datalad installed. to clone the repository you can use the github url, but also the gin url.
+To use the repository you need to have datalad installed.
+To clone the repository you can use the github url, but also the gin url.

 `datalad clone git@github.com:JGuetschow/UNFCCC_non-AnnexI_data.git <directory_name>
 `
 clones the repository into the folder *\<directory_name\>*.
 You can also clone via `git clone`.
 This avoids error messages regarding git-annex.
 Cloning works from any sibling.

-The data itself (meaning all binary files) is not downloaded automatically.
-Only simlinks are created on clone.
+The data itself (meaning all binary and csv files) are not downloaded automatically.
+Only symlinks are created on clone.
 Needed files can be obained using

 `datalad get <filename>`

 where \<filename\> can also be a folder to get all files within that folder.
 Datalad will look for a sibling that is accessible to you and provides the necessary data.
-In general that could also be the computer of another contributor, if that computer is accessible to you (which will normally not be the case). **NOTE: If you push to the github repository using dtalad your local clone will automatically become a sibling and of your machine is accessible from the outside it will also serve dat
+In general that could also be the computer of another contributor, if that computer is accessible to you (which will normally not be the case). **NOTE: If you push to the github repository using datalad your local clone will automatically become a sibling and of your machine is accessible from the outside it will also serve data to others.**

 For more detailed information on datalad we refer to the [datalad handbook](http://handbook.datalad.org/en/latest/index.html)